mitmedialab/2019-MIT-Computational-Law-Course/README.md

 ----------

-## Session 03C: Small Working Group on "Integrating Interoperable Apps and Services with Legal Platforms"
+## Session 03C: Small Working Group on "Integrating Interoperable Apps and Services with a Legal Platform"

 * Session Page Coming Soon